DarkHobbit/doublecontact/doc/manual.en.md

 Known MyPhoneExplorer bug: if NOTE field (contact description) contains line feed, it saved in MPB with false ENCODING=QUOTED-PRINTABLE attribute, and this cause note corruption.

-NBF (modern Nokia backup file) support is read-only.
+NBF and NBF files (Nokia backups) support is read-only.

 If you got load problems (in most cases, unknown tags), DoubleContact show log windows with problem list.
 Don't panic!
 Unknown tags are accurately preserved during view/editing, and program will save it in output file.
 Furthermore, you can view its content at "Problems" tab of contact edit dialog.
 Despite this, you are very help to the author, if send him such tas samples.